arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/Ldap.md

 anyone belonging to the group "arangodb-admin" will become a superuser.

 The roles-transformation deserves a larger example.
-Asume we are using roles search and have stored roles in the following way:
+Assume we are using roles search and have stored roles in the following way:

     dn: cn=project-a,dc=arangodb,dc=com